Officials: Hunger-striking Navalny to go to prison hospital

 She again called for the prison to let her and other physicians see him.

-Last month, the politician was transferred to a penal colony east of Moscow, notorious for its harsh conditions.
+Since last month, the politician has been serving his sentence in a penal colony notorious for its harsh conditions.

-Navalny has complained about being sleep-deprived due to guards conducting hourly checks on him at night, and said he has developed severe back pain and numbness in his legs within weeks of being transferred to the colony.
+Navalny has complained about being sleep-deprived because guards conduct hourly checks on him at night, and said he developed severe back pain and numbness in his legs within weeks of being transferred to the colony.
 His demands for a visit from an independent “civilian” physician were rebuffed by prison officials, and he went on hunger strike on March 31.

 In a message from prison on Friday, Navalny said prison officials threatened to force-feed him “imminently,” using “straitjacket and other pleasures.”